 Day 3 is an intense day when the prototyper translates the storyboard into a living, breathing, clickable prototype.

-The goal is the make the the prototype as high fidelity as possible so that the user testers feel like they’re using a real product, or as close to as possible.
+The goal is to make the the prototype as high fidelity as possible so that the users feel like they're using a real product, or as close to it as possible.

 Designer & Prototyper